-Jason Weiss is a partner in the Labor & Employment Practice Group in the firm's Orange County office.
+Jason Weiss is a partner in the Labor and Employment Practice Group in the firm's Orange County office.

 Areas of Practice